-- Review the counters you selected.
-When a red dot appears next to a counter, you must select an instance of the counter. - 2.
+- 1. Review the selected counters.
+When a red dot appears next to a counter, select an instance of the counter. - 2.
 Double-click the counter group to display the counters. - 3.
 Select a counter and click Edit.
 The Select instance for counter dialog box appears. - 4.
 In the Available Instance pane, select an instance and click Add. - 5.
-Repeat until you select all instances of the counter that you want to apply. - 6.
-Click Save.
-You return to the Choose Instances dialog box. - 7.
+Repeat until you select all instances of the counter that you want to apply.

+- 6. Click Save.
+The Choose Instances dialog box appears. - 7.
 Repeat this process for each designated counter. - 8.
 Click Next.
 The Summary dialog box displays.